 Absolutely!
 We send post to social media and, in some cases, we text photos and videos to our clients.
 We want you to always know how your dog is doing.
 That said, we do ask that you don’t ask for daily, detailed updates.
 We are busy training and want to use our time wisely.
 You can always ask for a quick update, but lengthy updates are usually sent weekly.

 Yes!
 Any programs longer than two weeks offer midway lessons.
 This is an opportunity for you to visit your dog, spend time with, and learn from the trainer.
 For programs shorter than two weeks, we do not offer midway lessons, but if you really need to see your dog we can make it happen!

 In our program, your dog lives with the me the trainer at our licensed facility attached to our vet.
 We’ve found this is the best way for dogs to get round-the-clock care and individual attention, a trusted individual is with your dog 24/7.

-"Dillon is an extremely knowledgeable and experienced dog trainer.
-We've already seen positive results with our dogs after only one session!
+“Dillon is an extremely knowledgeable and experienced dog trainer.
+We’ve already seen positive results with our 2 dogs after one session.
+We have hired him for private lessons 3x a week for 5 weeks!
 Dillon took a great deal of time answering all of our questions and concerns.
-He's currently working with both of our dogs; A three year Old English Sheepdog as well as a 9 week old Sheepdog.
-In our case we have hired Dillon for private lessons and he is working 30 mins with each dog.
-My wife and I are very pleased with his professionalism and valuable insights in order to achieve our goals and objectives."
+He’s currently working with both of our dogs.
+Maggie a 3-year, old English sheep dog, and Bowie a 9-week-old English sheep dog.
+He is working 30 minutes with each dog.
+My wife and I are very pleased with his professionalism and valuable insights in order to achieve our goals and objectives.”